 Individuals or entities with significant involvement in your business, such as directors, partners, or major shareholders, are ‘Connected Persons’.

-When registering on the SIRSI, you will have to provide detailed information about each connected person, ensuring transparency and compliance with the Act.
+When registering your business, and updating your details, you will have to provide detailed information about each connected person, ensuring transparency and compliance with the Act.

 3. Qualifications